Darkade/Darkade.github.io/_posts/2020-11-24-thelonius-on-rpgs.md

 ![A beatdown piano with the legend Marshal & Mendel.
 Established 1853.
 Albany, New York][postcover]

 In 1960 Steve Lacy wrote down advice given to him by the ever great Thelonious Monk.
-This list, entitled "T. Monk's Advice (1960)" has comed down amongst jazz players ever since.
-Jazz is an improvised form of music, but improvised does not mean "random", improvisation comes from an agreed framework... very much as we improvise the RPGs we play.
+This list, entitled "T. Monk's Advice (1960)" has come down amongst jazz players ever since.
+Jazz is an improvised form of music, but improvised does not mean "random", improvisation comes from an agreed framework... very much like we improvise the RPGs we play.
 We agree on a framework, game rules, and we begin playing from there.

 Today we apply T. Monk's Advice to RPGs.